 How inspiring the practice is and how it will affect blood sugars depend a lot on the instructor.
 Because Vinyasa doesn’t have a standardized set of poses, no two classes are ever alike.
 Vinyasa can be everything from a relaxing flow of poses all the way up to “power yoga” that will push your strength and endurance to the limit.

-I’ve been in a few classes where the flow was very fast, making the blood sugar impact similar to what I’d expect from a cardio session, but most often, it’s a more slowly paced flow which only has a minor impact on my blood sugars.
+I’ve been in a few classes where the flow was very fast, making the blood sugar impact similar to what I’d expect from a cardio session, but most often, it’s a more slow-paced flow that only has a minor impact on my blood sugars.

 So, if I know the type of flow the instructor is teaching, I’ll adjust my meal insulin bolus prior to the practice accordingly:

 - If I expect it to be a fast-paced yoga flow (or don’t know what to expect), I’ll do a 25-30% bolus reduction with my last meal before the practice

 - If I expect a slower flow, I’ll do a 0-20% reduction.

 Of course, the exact reduction depends on what my blood sugar is before the workout.
 If it’s higher than want it to be, I will reduce my bolus less than normal.

 I haven’t found that any post-yoga reductions in bolus or basal insulin is necessary.
 Yoga doesn’t affect my blood sugar for hours afterward like resistance training does.